-- Pass all courses comprising the curriculum for the degree of Doctor of Optometry, as specified in the Catalog for the year in which the student enters the School, with an overall grade point average of 2.00 or better. - Transfer Students must complete at least two years in studies at the Inter American University of Puerto Rico, School of Optometry. - Receive all passing grades in fourth year, completed externship and in-house rotations before graduation date. - Receive the recommendation of the faculty of the School after motion to that effect is passed by the faculty. - •Signed clearance and graduation documents.
+- Pass all courses comprising the curriculum for the degree of Doctor of Optometry, as specified in the Catalog for the year in which the student enters the School, with an overall grade point average of 2.00 or better. - ■Pass NBEO ABS part before graduation date or no later than 90 days after. - •Transfer Students must complete at least two years in studies at the Inter American University of Puerto Rico, School of Optometry. - Receive all passing grades in fourth year, completed externship and in-house rotations before graduation date. - Receive the recommendation of the faculty of the School after motion to that effect is passed by the faculty. - •Signed clearance and graduation documents.
 (If awarded financial aid in any academic period, an exit interview is required by the Financial Aid Office.
-You will find all information at www.optonet.inter.edu, linking Financial Aid Process). - Submission of all available National Board Scores to the Register of the School. - ■Pay graduation fee.
+You will find all information at www.optonet.inter.edu, linking Financial Aid Process). - •Submission of all available National Board Scores to the Register of the School. - Pay graduation fee.
 All students are required to pay graduation fee, even if the student do not attend the graduation ceremony.